-Norfolk Naval Shipyard welcomes USS Dwight D. Eisenhower for Planned Incremental Availability
+Norfolk Naval Shipyard Welcomes USS Dwight D. Eisenhower for Planned Incremental Availability

 |0

-This work, Norfolk Naval Shipyard welcomes USS Dwight D. Eisenhower for Planned Incremental Availability [Image 4 of 4], by Shelby West, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Norfolk Naval Shipyard Welcomes USS Dwight D. Eisenhower for Planned Incremental Availability, by Michael D Brayshaw, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Norfolk Naval Shipyard Welcomes USS Dwight D. Eisenhower for Planned Incremental Availability